chadrick-d-dev/foxy-quotes/README.md

 * Passing and manipulating data to suit the needs of user interaction

 ## Roadmap
-With more time, we would like to enhance the UI/UX by:
+With more time, I would like to enhance the UI/UX by:
 * User authentication
 * Add Favicon
 * Further styling